-STRATEGIES TO REDUCE COVID-19 EXPOSURE IN EDUCATIONAL FACILITIES
+STRATEGIES TO REDUCE COVID-19 EXPOSURE IN FACILITIES

 The following strategies have been shown to reduce the transmission of infectious diseases through airborne particles.
-While many technologies claim to increase occupant health and safety, those listed below have solid evidence to support a substantial value addition to your educational facilities, especially as campuses prepare to reopen in the Fall of 2020.
+While many technologies claim to increase occupant health and safety, those listed below have solid evidence to support a substantial value addition to your project.

-Implementing these strategies have minimal upfront costs, but these minor additions can be highly leveraged for the health and safety of students, faculty, and employees.
-Often, these costs are only a fraction of a percent of the entire construction cost of the buildings.
+Implementing these strategies have minimal upfront costs, but these minor additions can be highly leveraged for occupants' health and safety.
+Often, these costs are only a fraction of a percent of the entire construction cost of the building.
 In addition, this investment has a high return by increasing productivity and health of building occupants.
-While the future cannot be predicted, it is likely that national standards will be updated in the wake of this pandemic to include or confirm the use of these technologies in general facility practices.
+While the future cannot be predicted, it is likely that national standards will be updated in the wake of this pandemic to include or confirm the use of these technologies in general construction practices.

-INSTILL STUDENT AND PARENT CONFIDENCE
+INSTILL CUSTOMER CONFIDENCE